UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 [**TODO**]

 ## Reflection
-From the exercises in the previous two tasks, there are some key points:
+From the exercises in the previous tasks, there are some key points:

 * A schematic can easily be converted to HDL.
 * This is typically continuous assignment or a netlist of gate models.